arazon005/rc1024-code-solutions/react-intro/react-intro-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is React?
+  React is a library that allows developers to build websites and interfaces using individual pieces of functionality called components
 - What is a React component?
+  A self contained collection of HTML, CSS, and JS within a file

-- How do you mount a React app (root component) to the DOM?
+- How do you mount a React app (root component) to the DOM? define it within a script

-- What are some other popular frontend frameworks?
+- What are some other popular frontend frameworks? vue, angular, jquery

 ## Notes